alexrudnick/dissertation/BURNDOWN.md

   * also need a good evaluation plan for es-qu
     * probably just do the same thing we did for es-gn: BLEU scores??
   * write up how we hacked up squoia
+  * SKIP for chipa-from-moses: run any other annotators on input maybe?

 ## outro
   * Look, it's some experiments!